elementary-Inc/blog/_posts/2019-02-16-accessibility-features-are-just-features.md

 For some time now, Daniel and I have been talking about how accessibility features really ought to just be standard features of the desktop.
 Much like [curb cuts](https://99percentinvisible.org/episode/curb-cuts/)—the slopes on sidewalks designed to make traversal with a wheelchair possible—many “accessibility” features can be used to improve the experiences of everyone, regardless of any specific ability or impairment.
 In addition, the ubiquitous nature of these features can greatly destigmatize their use.

-## Visual Style

-One way this has manifested is the massively-improved contrast in the system stylesheet; we always strive to be WCAG AA or AAA contrast compliant in the UI, reducing the need for special high contrast modes.
-If the entire desktop is high contrast _and_ looks great, it’s a win for everyone.
-Not only is it more accessible to those with difficulty seeing things that have low contrast, but it also greatly helps when using elementary OS on a projector, older display, or in sunlight.

-## System Settings
+## Input & Ouput

+While some may decry them as not "real" OSes, mobile OSes have been incredibly successful in integrating accessibility features into the daily lives of millions and potentially billions of users.
+Features that have been subpar without extremely specialized tools on the desktop have become common place.

+### On-Screen Keyboard

+The most obvious one for touchscreen devices is the on-screen keyboard.
+On the desktop, this can be considered an accessibility feature that is used by people who may have some sort of pointer input to control a mouse cursor, but not the motor capabilities to type on a traditional keyboard.
+To these users, this is an accessibility feature that accounts for their physical differences.

+However, on-screen keyboards have also become important for hardware accessibility—that is, the software being more accessible to users with different hardware form factors.
+Install GNOME or elementary OS on a tablet, and you're going to need to type something eventually.
+An on-screen keyboard lets the software be more compatible with this hardware.

+#### Speech Input (Speech to Text)

+Another—and perhaps the most compelling—example is speech input and output in mobile OSes and smart home devices.
+Traditionally, speech input had been designed for people who were unable to or unwilling to type into their computer.
+On the desktop, dictation software promised to allow you to write a document without touching the keyboard.
+Some software was even designed to let you use the entire computer without using the keyboard or mouse.

+But mobile OSes really took this feature to another level.
+On Android today, anywhere you can type with a keyboard, you can speak.
+Voice input is built into the keyboard itself, meaning if you don't have the fine motor control to tap away at tiny virtual keycaps, you can still send messages to people, perform Internet searches, etc. This is an incredible accessibility feature!

+But it's not just helpful for folks who have a permanent physical difference that means they can't use a keyboard.
+For a new dad who is trying to wrangle his daughter while still staying in contact with the outside world, the ability to use my voice to control and input text into my device instead of using my very full hands is a godsend.
+“Hey Google… (Hey Siri… Alexa… Mycroft…) what's the weather?” might be way more convenient in the morning before I've put my contacts in and fully woken up than finding a gadget, unlocking it, opening up a weather app, etc. My mother-in-law who is perfectly _capable_ of typing into a phone keyboard greatly prefers speech input for longer messages because to her, it's just more natural and faster to speak.

+Speech input is a major feature, and an extremely difficult problem.
+But it's a perfect example of a compelling feature that has huge accessibility benefits as well as being genuinely useful to a wide variety of people.

+#### Screen Readers (Text to Speech)

+…

+So what may have began as an accessibility feature has become pervasive on mobile OSes and smart home devices—and genuinely helpful to a wide variety of users—regardless of them thinking of themselves as “disabled” or in need of an “accessibility" feature.

+## It's a Mindset

+While the examples I've provided so far are major features, this idea of "accessibility features are just features" is really a mindset that should be applied throughout the design of experiences of both platforms and apps.
+We've recently been talking about how a dark style preference is useful from both a traditional accessibility perspective as well as improving the experiences of almost everyone in certain situations.

+In elementary OS, we used to have a concept in the HIG called "Minimal Configuration," the idea being that apps and the OS should be as minimally configurable as possible to reduce complexity—both of development and use.
+However, taken to an extreme, minimalism is excluding certain classes of users.
+Instead, we've shifted to a concept of "Accessible Configuration," focusing on offering configuration or customization when it can serve an accessibility or hardware need.
+And by catering to these accessible needs, it makes the product more useful to everyone.

+So while it's perfectly sane to prefer a certain font in your app as part of its branding, understand how that affects people who might have dyslexia.
+Perhaps offer a few font options, or offer an option to use the system font—especially if the user can configure the system-font to be more accomadating to their needs.

+(smaller examples for app devs)

+## In elementary OS

-Another way we are tackling this is through [a new organization-wide effort](https://github.com/orgs/elementary/projects/35) to reorganize other Universal Access (or accessibility) settings into standard features of the desktop.
-If they’re exposed in Universal Access settings, it means we must support them in order for the desktop to be usable to those users, so why not make them more discoverable for all users?
+We are tackling this in elementary OS through [a new organization-wide effort](https://github.com/orgs/elementary/projects/35) to better support these features.
+A major part of this effort is reorganizing several Universal Access (or accessibility) settings into standard System Settings panes—if they’re exposed in Universal Access settings, it means we must support them in order for the desktop to be usable to those users, so why not make them more discoverable for all?

 Something we’ve also heard is that users don’t go looking in Universal Access for these types of settings, because they don’t feel that they have a disability (even though Universal Access is explicitly _not_ titled “features for disabilities”).
 By reorganizing these settings into the standard, natural System Settings locations, we hope that everyone can benefit with more features and options to help them better use their computer.
 Consequently, settings and preferences that can be useful to a wide range of users will be both easier to find and better supported.
-We’ve already begun in a few small areas:
+We’ve already begun in a few small areas.

-### Appearance
+### Appearance Settings

 We’ve added a new Appearance tab in the Desktop settings to expose window animations, panel translucency, and text size.